Jackie Chan: I AM Green Hero

 — Jackie Chan

-Chan takes it a step further, “Sometimes, I see these directors who make these kinds of movies that are so violent; with eyes coming out etc. and they say, ‘Oh, the audience, they like it.’
-And when I ask them, ‘Will you show your family?’ and they say ‘Oh no!’
-I would say to them, ‘Why?
-Why do you make these kinds of movies, when there are so many ways to make a movie?’
+Chan takes it a step further: "Sometimes, I see directors who make these incredibly violent films—people’s eyes popping out, all this gore—and they say, ‘Oh, the audience loves it.’
+But when I ask them, ‘Would you show this to your family?’ they say, ‘Oh no!’
+I say to them, ‘Why?
+Why make these kinds of movies, when there are so many other ways to tell a story?’”

 Why?
 I wanted to show that, no matter who you are, if you’re walking on the street, and you see rubbish - you should pick it up and put it in the garbage can.